JakeSSRN/LLM-Wiki/README.md

 M = Uses one level lower compression for the attention and feedforward layers.
 Slightly less compression, slightly lower quality loss than S.

 L = Uses two levels lower compression for the attention and feedforward layers.
-SIightly less compression, slightly lower quality loss than M.
+Slightly less compression, slightly lower quality loss than M.

 There are some exceptions to these rules.
 See the link ending in “1684” above for more details.